jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib2/Readme.md

 - Java 9
 - Java 10

-The Java 7 version of the library uses the old Thread way of determining the current stack.
+The Java 7 version of the library uses the Java 7 Thread way of determining the current stack.
 The Java 9 version of the library uses the Java 9 and later StackWalker way.
 The Java 10 version of the library uses Java 10 Local-Variable Type Inference (var's)